quixio/quix-docs/docs/platform/tutorials/currency-alerting/currency-alerting.md

 To set up the Threshold Alert sample, follow these steps:

-1. Click on the Samples icon in the left-hand navigation.
+1. Click on the `Code Samples` icon in the left-hand navigation.
-2. In the search box on the samples page, enter "Threshold Alerts".
+2. In the search box on the code samples page, enter "Threshold Alerts".

       You will see the `Threshold Alert` sample appear in the search results: